Facts, Data, Basics

 Information about Discipline

 All students should conduct themselves with respect – be responsible, safe, and prepared.
 State law, as well as district policies and regulations, authorize certain school officials to impose disciplinary measures.
-Officials follow clearly stated procedures set forth in the Code of Conduct (see above), which is distributed by mail or in person to every student household.
+Officials follow clearly stated procedures set forth in the Student Rights and Responsibilities (see above), which is posted online and available at school offices.
+Information and links to the document are distributed to every student with online forms and an August mailing.

 Laws Regarding the Prosecution of Juveniles as Adults